agustinacassi/agustinacassi/README.md

 <p>
 🌱 Open to work as a Full Stack, Frontend or Backend Developer, as well as Web3 Developer.

-🤓 A huge fan of learning stuff related to tech, startups and product development.
+🤓 A huge fan of learning stuff related to startups, product development and personal growth.

 📫 Let's work together!
 You can reach me here: m.agustina.cassi@gmail.com
 </p>